NonMajorNerd/Arel/README.txt

 			 / | \  		  / | \
 			1  2  3 		sD  D  sR

+	[c] Close
+		press [c] and then a directional key as outlined above to close objects.

     [i] Inventory
         Press [i] to open your inventory
             press [i] or [esc] to close the inventory